Below is a list of commonly asked questions about the application process. You may also find the following links helpful:

-If you’re considering Early Admission, consult with your school counselor.
-Your application will probably be stronger if your school supports your decision.
+If you’re considering Early Admission, consult with your school counselor to ensure that you explore all of the options available to you through your high school.
 A diploma is not required for consideration for Early Admission, but we strongly encourage any enrolling student to provide a high school diploma or equivalent.

 Does Harvey Mudd enroll new students in the spring?

 No. We enroll new students only in the fall semester.
 This is because the college has a three semester core curriculum which starts in the fall and culminates in the fall of your sophomore year.

 We want students who have succeeded in challenging courses, who express excitement for math and science, who appreciate the humanities and social sciences, and who want to be an active member of our supportive and collaborative community.
 Learn more about our students.